sdrobert/pydrobert-pytorch/docs/source/cli.rst

     --timeout TIMEOUT     When using multiple workers, how long (in seconds) without new data before terminating.
 The default is to wait indefinitely.
+    --textgrid-suffix TEXTGRID_SUFFIX
+                          The file suffix in tg_dir indicating a TextGrid file --fill-symbol FILL_SYMBOL
+                          If set, unlabelled intervals in the TextGrid files will be assigned this symbol.
+Relevant only if a point grid.
     --skip-frame-times    If true, will store token tensors of shape (R,) instead of (R, 3), foregoing segment start and end times.